cscart/docs/user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/dhl.rst

 .. important::

-    This article applies only to **CS-Cart 4.3.5**: the previous versions of CS-Cart are integrated with the DHL legacy web service.
+    This article is based on **CS-Cart 4.3.5**: in earlier versions CS-Cart supported DHL only for the United States.

 To configure a shipping method that uses DHL delivery services, complete the following steps: